RedisLabs/redislabs-docs/content/rs/databases/active-active/delete-aa-database.md

 We recommended that you:

-- Backup your data and test the restore on another database before you delete an Active-Active database.
+- Back up your data and test the restore on another database before you delete an Active-Active database.
 - Consider [flushing the data]({{< relref "/rs/databases/import-export/flush-db-crdb.md" >}}) from the database so that you can keep the Active-Active database configuration and restore the data to it if necessary.